Areej17-01/Areej17-01/README.md

 -Hi, I’m @Areej17-01
 -I’m interested in data Science
--I’m currently learning machine learing and computer vision.
+-I’m currently learning machine learning and computer vision.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me ...

 <!---